bastienmichaux/notes/g/networks/osi-model.md

 The OSI model standardizes the functions of a telecommunication or computing system.
 It describes how networking protocols and technologies work together to enable data transmission and communication.

+**Note:** while the OSI model has 7 layers, the TCP/IP model has a more summarized form, consisting of only 4 layers.

 ## Physical Layer

 The **Physical layer** deals with the physical connection between devices, like cables or wireless signals.